edezekiel/ezekiel-blog-posts/posts/2018-10-17-Navbars-And-Site-Banners.md

 ---
 date: 2018-10-17
-title: 'Navbars and Site Banners'
+title: "Navbars and Site Banners"
-tags: ['CSS']
+tags: ["CSS"]
 image: https://images.unsplash.com/photo-1518976977648-12e3cd088aae?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=4650&q=80
 ---

 Flatiron's software engineering immersive program in Atlanta starts in just a few days and I could not be more excited.
 So excited that I'm doing a mid-week update to the site!
 The main changes include removing Flexbox (for now), adding a functional navigation bar, adding a "hero banner," and incorporating google analytics.

 <dt>Flexbox</dt>